Jbleezy/BO2-Reimagined/README.md

 * Zombies in the containment zone die when it moves
 * Players in the containment zone gain 50 points when their team gains score
 * Containment zone moves every 60 seconds
-* Next containment zone waypoint shown when there is 10 seconds left on current containment zone
 * Amount of players alive in the containment zone on each team shown on HUD

 #### Meat